-The Authority's Balance Sheet shows a net pension liability of £6.05m, deriving from assets valued at £9.69m compared to a liability estimated at £15.74m.
+The Authority's Balance Sheet shows a net pension liability of £6.44m, deriving from assets valued at £10.24m compared to a liability estimated at £16.68m.
 Whilst this has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy, as the deficit on the scheme will be made good by increased contributions over the working lives of employees.

-Following its recent triennial valuation, the net pension liability has increased by £2m from 31 March 2016 (compared to a fall of £314,000 the previous year).
+The net pension liability has risen by £392,000 from 31 March 2017 (compared to a rise of £2m the previous year).

-Future Funding and Events after 31 March 2017
+Future Funding and Events after 31 March 2018